redox-os/website/content/news/this-month-251130.md

 ## Migration to i586

-The Rust upstream migrated the i686 targets to i586.
+The Rust upstream migrated the i686 CPU targets to i586, the Redox build system and documentation has been updated to use `i586` as the CPU architecture target name for 32-bit x86 computers.

 ## Self Build Tooling Bootstraping